NguyenTaiBoi/FitnessAndTrainingApp/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+About this App:
+- This is an App for Nutrients and Training Process
+- Using official data from professions for recommending about the training and nutrients everydays
+- UI/UX easy to use
+- Having behavioral monitoring for couting steps from users
+- Comfortability for login and access from Google or Facebook
+- This App will be soon update for new version with many new functions and optimization

+Some Pictures about this app:

+Login Screen:

+Home Screen:

+Training Screen:

+My Diary Screen:

+Drawer Screen:

+FeedBack Screen:

+Help Screen:

+Invite Friends Screen: